shivani-srivastava-bioinfo/RNA-seq-Data-Analysis-Visualization-in-Python/README.md

 plt.show()
 ```

-*Simple explanation: PCA plots each sample as a dot based on its overall gene expression pattern.
+* PCA plots each sample as a dot based on its overall gene expression pattern.
 Samples that are biologically similar (e.g. all the Control samples) should cluster close together, and Treated samples should cluster separately- a good visual check that my experiment worked as expected.*

 ## Step 6: Find differentially expressed genes (DEGs) with a t-test